hebexu/weather-dashboard/README.md

 1. Project Introduction:

 This page will help users to search the city weather information which includes wind speed, humidity, temperature as well as UV number, it will also generate 5 days forecast in the page.
-All searched information will be kept in the page and saved to localstorage.
+All searched information will be listed in the page and saved to localstorage.
 The date of development: 25th Sep, 2020.
 Developer: Hebe